 Is there scholarship available?

-You may indicate on your application your need; a written letter is the most important part of a scholarship appeal.
+You may indicate on your application your need; a written letter is encouraged along with your required tax return.

 What are the age/level requirements?

 We are accepting students from 15-26 years old.
 If you are younger or older, please email Alyssa for an exemption.